SAP/project-fontus/docs/integrating.md

 ```
 3. Generate the report

-To generate the report JaCoCo needs read access to the classfiles, so adjust their permissions accordingly.
+To generate the report JaCoCo needs read access to the class files, so adjust their permissions accordingly.

-Assume the classfiles are located in `temp/agent`, you can generate an HTML report in the folder `cov_report` as follows:
+Assume the class files are located in `temp/agent`, you can generate an HTML report in the folder `cov_report` as follows:
 ```bash
 java -jar jacococli.jar report jacoco.exec --classfiles temp/agent/ --html cov_report
 ```